QCA Code Statement

 Principle 6 – Ensure that between them the directors have the necessary up-to-date experience, skills and capabilities

 Gamma has an experienced Board which blends industry expertise with public company experience.
 The Board also has a good knowledge of our product set and high level relationships with our key customers and suppliers.
-The members of the board bring with them different experience, skills and personal qualities.
-The board recognises that it needs to improve its diversity and this will be addressed through succession planning and future appointments.
-Further information on the Board can be found on pages 48 to 49 of our Annual Report and Accounts 2019.
+The members of the Board bring with them different experience, skills and personal qualities.
+The Board recognises that it needs to improve its diversity and this will be addressed through succession planning and future appointments.
+Further information on the Board can be found on pages 50 to 51 of our Annual Report and Accounts 2021.

 Principle 7 – Evaluate board performance based on clear and relevant objectives, seeking continuous improvement